pdiegmann/PetkitW5BLEMQTT/readme.md

 # PetkitW5BLEMQTT

 Effortlessly connect, control, and monitor your Petkit W5 series water fountains with this no-cloud Python library.
 Utilizing BLE and MQTT Discovery, integrate your Petkit devices seamlessly with Home Assistant and enjoy total control and insight into your fountains.
+Your pets will love you for it!

 ## Features